Aboriginal and Torres Strait Islander viewers are advised that this website might contain images of people who are deceased.

 Crocodiles

-East Arnhem Land is home to the saltwater crocodile (Crocodilus porosus) also known as ‘baru’ in the local language and the ancient animal is an iconic image of the Northern Territory.
+East Arnhem Land is home to the world's largest living reptile, the estuarine or saltwater crocodile (Crocodilus porosus), or ‘baru’ in the local language, and the ancient animal is an iconic image of the Northern Territory.
 Crocodiles are native to the region and are a protected species.
-These magnificent creatures are the world’s largest reptile and have roamed this land for over 200 million years.
 The saltwater crocodile is a clan totem of some Yolŋu and are powerful representatives of Yolŋu mythology.

-Of the 23 crocodile species around the world, the Australian saltwater crocodile (baru) is the largest, and most dangerous, reaching lengths in excess of six metres.
+Of the 23 crocodile species around the world, the Australian saltwater crocodile is the largest and most dangerous, reaching lengths up to 7m and weighing more than 500kg.
 It lives in both freshwater and estuarine waterways and is a shrewd and aggressive hunter.

-Dhimurru Aboriginal Corporation works closely with the Parks and Wildlife Commission and their Crocwise team.
-There is coordinated signage at all of the Dhimurru Aboriginal Corporation recreation areas raising crocodile awareness.
-Dhimurru invites people to report crocodile sightings to them at This email address is being protected from spambots.
-You need JavaScript enabled to view it., and the reported sightings are posted on the Dhimurru website and Dhimurru Facebook page to deliver crocodile awareness in the region.
-Dhimurru advises for people to always take care when near the waters edge, and not to clean fish or leave food scraps where they might attract crocodile activity.
+Dhimurru Aboriginal Corporation works closely with the Parks and Wildlife Commission and its Crocwise team.
+There is coordinated signage at all of the Dhimurru recreation areas raising crocodile awareness.
+Dhimurru invites people to report crocodile sightings at This email address is being protected from spambots.
+You need JavaScript enabled to view it., and reported sightings are posted on the Dhimurru website and Facebook page to deliver crocodile awareness in the region.
+Dhimurru advises people to always take care when near the water's edge, and not to clean fish or leave food scraps where they might attract crocodile activity.

 Stay safe and be Crocwise when in East Arnhem Land.